 The city of Huntsville has reported the most DUI arrests in the state of Alabama for the last 15 years.
 The police department typically announces these DUI check points to the public.
 When approaching safety checkpoints, drivers are typically asked to provide a current driver’s license, proof of insurance and vehicle registration.
 Additionally, police said seat belt compliance for bother driver and all passengers will be checked.

 For drivers in St. Clair and Bibb Counties, coming across a road block while driving under the influence actually resulted in some extra cash rather than jail time.
 Researchers of the nonprofit organization, Pacific Institute for Research and Evaluation, were actively looking for volunteers to donate blood and saliva samples as part of a drunk driving survey this past weekend.
 The institute even constructed large signs on the sides of roads in the two counties hoping to attract drivers to participate in the “paid volunteer survey.”

 Drivers who provided a saliva sample received $10 in compensation and those donating blood samples received $50.
 Off-duty police officers collected these samples anonymously so no one could be found guilty for driving under the influence of alcohol or drugs by volunteering in the paid study.

-This study was paid for by the National Highway Traffic Safety Administration and the Alabama Department of … Read the rest
+This study was paid for by the National Highway Traffic Safety Administration and the Alabama Department of Economic and Community Affairs.
+While only five roadblocks were set up this weekend in each of the two counties, the NHTSA hopes to set up 60 more throughout the country before October.

 Chris Allen Bishop, 27, will now face DUI charges only a few weeks removed from pleading guilty to manslaughter in a fatal all-terrain vehicle wreck.
 Bishop, who pleaded guilty in May, had his 15 year prison sentence suspended and had started his five year term of probation.